christakakis/graph_network_analysis/communityDetectionTechniques/README.md

 ### Furthermore we explain why we used each of the methods and we do some interesting plots of the resulting communities as well as the ground-truth communities.

 ## **Problem 2 | Production of Synthetic Networks.**

+#### Next we'll generate an undirected network with 1500 nodes using the powerlaw_cluster_graph(n, m, p, seed=None) model.
+For this network we'll use 3 pairs of **m** and **p** values (approximating from the Barabasi model up to a highly clustered graph), and apply b-e from the clustering methods while measuring v-vii.
+Finally, we'll compare the results of the real and synthetic networks using diagrams/tables.